RealismusModding/FS17_seasons/README.md

   - They only give birth to offspring in spring (pigs and sheep) or summer (cows)
   - Milk and wool production depend on season (Wool only in spring, milk spread, mostly in winter and spring)
 - Animals die when they have no food.
 (Disabled on 'Easy')
+- Max feeding capacity is lowered to 3 days

 ### Warnings for gameplay
 - Do not fast forward faster than 6000x on singleplayer (preferable even slower)